-- Activate the Modified photo layer in the Layers panel. - Click on the New Fill or Adjustment Layer icon, and choose Levels. - In the Properties panel, set the white slider to 228, and leave the other settings as is. - Close the Properties panel.
+- Activate the Modified photo layer in the Layers panel. - Click on the New Fill or Adjustment Layer icon, and choose Levels. - In the Levels adjustments panel, set the middle Levels slider to .86 and the white slider to 223.
+In the Output, set the black slider on the far left to 20 and the white slider on the right to 242.

 NOTE: You may need to play with these settings when using your own photos.
-Remember the goal is to make sure there are four variations of color: white, black, and light and dark grey areas.
+Remember the goal is to make sure there are four variations of tones: white, black, and light and dark grey areas.